Tech-at-DU/Magic-8Ball-Swift4/P4-Adding-UI/content.md

 In this section, we'll build the UI for our Magic 8-Ball.

 > [info]
-What is UI?
+**What is UI?**
 >
 User interface, commonly referred to as UI, are any elements that your app will display on screen to a user.
 This includes visual elements like text and images as well as interactive elements like buttons, sliders and tabs.
 In programming, it's also common to refer to UI as your _views_.

 # Introducing View Controllers

-If you're planning to build iOS apps, you'll need to learn about the `UIViewController`. `UIViewController` are one of the fundamental building blocks of iOS development.
+If you're planning to build iOS apps, you'll need to learn about the `UIViewController`.
+View controllers are one of the fundamental building blocks of iOS development.

 The `UIViewController` is a class that is responsible for _controlling_ it's set of _views_.
 Each view controller has a root view that acts as a canvas to place other subviews.